Chris Adler: Other appearances and projects

+In 2020 he joined the super group Firstborne in 2020 with vocalist Girish Pradhan, guitarist Myrone, and bassist James LoMenzo.
+They released an EP that same year and released their debut album Lucky in 2025.

+In 2024 Adler formed a new band called Shallow Rising.
+Featuring vocalist Alex Villarreal, guitarist Tim Ossenfort, bassist Taylor Brandt, and keyboardist Tim King.
+On September 12, 2024 a music video was released for their debut song "Remorse Code".

 Personal life

 In February 2019, Adler announced his engagement to his longtime girlfriend.
 Adler is interested in animal rights and is a vegetarian.

 Accolades

-Alder won the following Modern Drummer magazine Reader's Poll awards:
+Adler won the following Modern Drummer magazine Reader's Poll awards: